mayallzObject/mayallzObject/README.md

 ### Hi there 👋

 I've recently graduated from Codaisseur Academy as a Fullstack Web Developer.
-⚡I am relatively new to coding, but I am open-minded and eager to learn.
+⚡ I am relatively new to coding, but I am open-minded and eager to learn.
-You can find more about me on my [LinkedIn](https://www.linkedin.com/in/ivaylo-ivo-yankov/).
+🔭 You can find more about me on my [LinkedIn](https://www.linkedin.com/in/ivaylo-ivo-yankov/).

     🌱
         JavaScript,